 Three Stages for Eternal Life

-What Paul is trying to communicate is the fact that there are three stages for the saved of mankind to experience:
+What Saul is trying to communicate is the fact that there are three stages for the saved of mankind to experience:

-1. Corruption must put on incorruptibility; that is our present corruptible bodies must be raised with incorruptible bodies.
+1. Corruption must put on incorruptibility; that is our present corruptible bodies must be resurrected with incorruptible bodies.

 2. This mortal must put on immortality.
 In short, our mortal incorruptible bodies must be quickened into immortal beings.